 The Monticello church of Christ

-When we parked, we noticed a Canadian license plate, something we hadn’t seen during this quest, due to the borders being closed for well over a year to try to slow the spread of the COVID virus.
+When we parked, we noticed a Canadian license plate, something we hadn’t seen during this quest, due to the borders being closed for well over a year because of the pandemic.

-I had always wanted to see the brilliant shades of blues and green in these kinds of springs, but it wasn’t until we stumbled upon a ranger there on an observation deck overlooking the spring who was waiting for some divers to safely surface, that we learned that about 30 feet below the colorful pool was a maze of cave passages that certified cave divers from across the globe come to Madison to explore.
-Eventually we saw the bubbles from the tanks of a couple of these divers surfacing, and as they rested by the deck stairs later, we could hear them talking about their dive.
-I can only imagine the beauty of what they may have witnessed!
+I had always wanted to see the brilliant shades of blues and green in these kinds of springs, and it wasn’t until we stumbled upon a ranger, while on an observation deck overlooking the spring, who was waiting for some divers to safely surface, that we learned that about thirty feet below the colorful pool was a maze of cave passages that certified cave divers from across the globe come to Madison to explore.
+Eventually, we saw the bubbles from the tanks of a couple of these divers surfacing, and as they rested by the deck stairs later, we could hear them talking about their dive.
+I can only imagine the beauty of what they must have witnessed!

 As we hiked around the lake, I kept thinking to myself that the pristine hues of the clean water I was seeing seemed to me to be perhaps the closest thing I would ever see, on this side of eternity, to the "a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb"(Revelation 22:1).

-It was dark by the time we pulled our conspicuous, big black van into the parking lot of the Monticello church of Christ.
-This warm church family welcomed us with such interest that it was hard to get all our initial conversations in before Bible class was to begin.
+It was dark by the time we pulled our conspicuous, big, black van into the parking lot of the Monticello church of Christ.
+This warm church family welcomed us with such genuine interest that it felt impossible to get all our initial conversations in before Bible class was to begin.
+There was still so much to say.

-After a lively and lighthearted drill to name the primary content of each chapter in Genesis, we landed on chapter 25 for the duration of the class, and shared ideas of how we could prevent in our own lives, falling into the moral traps, and bearing the inevitable painful ripple effects that Issac, Rebekah, Jacob and Esau fell into, including such things as favoritism, manipulation, exploitation, deception and lack of foresight.
+After a lively and lighthearted drill to name the primary content of each chapter in Genesis, we landed on chapter twenty-five.
+For the duration of the class, we shared ideas about how we could prevent ourselves from falling into the moral traps and bearing the inevitable painful ripple effects that Issac, Rebekah, Jacob, and Esau fell into, including such things as favoritism, manipulation, exploitation, deception, and lack of foresight.

-It was a conversation that many in the class participated in and a very useful class for everyone, given the fact that we had, every one of us, been guilty of the many of the same sins that tripped up our spiritual forefathers.
+It was a conversation that many in the class participated in and was a very useful class, given the fact that every one of us has been guilty of many of the same sins that tripped up our spiritual forefathers.
+Toward the end of our hour together, the brother who led our study presented the solution to all that entrapment with an entry from Gary Henry’s book Obeying The Gospel, entitled “Jesus Christ and Him Crucified”.
+It read:

 Paul was grateful for his brethren in Corinth, but he was worried about them.. they had divided into factions, each group following its favorite teacher of the gospel (1 Corinthians 1:10-13).
 This kind of sectarianism was very common in cities like Corinth, of course, where the public forum was filled with philosophers, orators, and teachers - each wooing followers by showing himself to be more on the intellectual cutting edge than the others.